VargaJoe/timeline-theories/docs/implementation-tasks.md

 ## In Progress Stories

+### Story 17 - Create Timeline by Trakt List
+- [ ] Add "Import from Trakt List" option to Timeline Create Page.
+- [ ] Allow user to enter a Trakt list URL or select from their lists.
+- [ ] Fetch list items via Trakt API.
+- [ ] For each item:
+    - [ ] Check if media item exists; create if missing.
+    - [ ] Create timeline entry for each item.
+- [ ] Allow user to review and edit before finalizing the timeline.

 ---

 ## Planned Stories

-### Story 14 - UI/Design improvements inspired by Trakt
-- [ ] Design and implement a top navigation bar with menu and user login/profile
-- [ ] Add a banner/header row with site name and optional banner image
-- [ ] Redesign timelines page:
-    - [ ] Add controls row (Add Timeline/List, Reorder, etc.)
-    - [ ] Display timelines as cards with cover images, title, short description, and action buttons
-- [ ] Redesign timeline entries page:
-    - [ ] Add timeline-specific banner (title, description, cover image)
-    - [ ] Add controls row (Edit, Reorder, Share, etc.)
-    - [ ] Display entries as cards with cover image, title, year/type, truncated description, and action buttons
-- [ ] Apply consistent styling to match Trakt’s clean, modern look (spacing, card layout, icons, etc.)

 ### Story 15 - Create Media Item by Trakt
 - [ ] Add a "Search Trakt" button or field to the Media Item Create Page.